CS

 Price Breakdown

 We are matching the long-range pick of each, the variant most family buyers actually choose.
-The Zeekr 7X Long Range lands at $63,900; the Tesla Model Y Long Range at $77,900.
-That is a $14,000 gap, and the Zeekr offers a bigger battery and slightly more range to boot.
+The Zeekr 7X Long Range lands at $63,900; the Tesla Model Y Long Range AWD at $68,900.
+That is a $5,000 gap, and the Zeekr still offers a bigger battery and slightly more range on top of the saving.
+If you have seen a $14,000 figure quoted for this pairing, that predates the Tesla's current pricing.

 VariantRangeRRP